X

 d. processing is necessary to protect the vital interests of the data subject or of another natural person;

-(1) Below we provide information about the collection of personal data when using our website.
-Personal data includes, for example, name, address, email addresses, and user behavior.
+(1) Below, we provide information about the collection of personal data when using our website.
+Personal data includes, for example, name, address, email addresses and user behaviour.

-(2) If you contact us by email or via a contact form, the data you provide (your email address, your name, and your telephone number, if applicable) will be stored by us in order to answer your questions.
-We will delete the data collected in this context once storage is no longer required, or we will restrict processing if statutory retention periods apply.
+(2) If you contact us by email or via a contact form, the data you provide (your email address, your name and telephone number, if applicable) will be stored by us in order to answer your questions.
+We delete the data collected in this context once storage is no longer necessary, or processing is restricted if legal retention obligations exist.

 Collection of personal data when visiting our website

-If you use the website for informational purposes only, i.e., if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server.
-If you wish to view our website, we collect the following data, which is technically necessary for us to display our website to you and ensure stability and security (the legal basis is Art.
-6 (1) (f) GDPR):
+When using the website for informational purposes only, i.e. if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server.
+If you wish to view our website, we collect the following data, which is technically necessary for us to display our website to you and to ensure stability and security (legal basis is Art.
+6 para.
+1 sentence 1 lit. f GDPR):

 – IP address